culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 ### `oa:hasBody` Annotation body

 The Annotation body conveys specific information associated with the associated place.
 The expected structure of this information is defined by the corresponding Annotation type value.

-@@TODO: should the annotation carry an editorial note: currently, that is attached to the annotation body.
--- I'm inclined to move it to the Annotation.
-But check this doesn't violate OA.
--- OA allows multiple bodies per annotation.
-Suggest the editorial note is provided as a separate body with textual value.

-@@TODO: the above questions arise in part from thinking about the "annotation" as being a reification of an association between the place and the annotation body, thereby allowing that association to be qualified in various ways.

-@@TODO: the above questions also beg the question: "why annoations?".
-A possible answer is that they provide a seamless way to incorporate 3rd-party data, externally stored and managed, into an overall description.
-This could support a number of potential usage models for EWMPlaces and friends (researcher notebooks, 3rd party submissions for incorporaton, use-dependent trust models fopr annotation data, etc.)

 ## `em:when` Timespan